Apply a File Director patch

 You can apply a patch to a cluster using any nodes as long as one of the nodes in the cluster is the patch server.
 To make the current node the patch server, select Cluster > Status and click Promote to Patch Server.

-1.Refer to the Important information when applying a patch above.
+1.Refer to the Important information above.